 Before or during marriage, consider protecting an inheritance by drawing up a prenuptial or postnuptial agreement.
 These agreements must be agreed to and signed by both parties and may help protect your inheritance should your spouse later dispute your claim that an inherited asset is yours alone.

 Contact Our Bergen County Divorce Lawyer for Help

 Divorce can be a costly, highly emotional process.
 When you are facing the possibility of giving away the property that you have spent a lifetime accumulating, it can be particularly difficult.
 Taking action and obtaining knowledge to protect your assets — including any inheritances that you have received is a prudent thing to do.

-At MR. Men’s’ Rights Divorce & Family Law of New Jersey by Schultz & Associates, we understand how challenging this process can be for our clients.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we understand how challenging this process can be for our clients.
 We will aggressively advocate for your interests in a divorce case, especially when it comes to characterizing property and the division of assets.
-To learn more or to schedule a confidential initial consultation, call our firm at 201-654-4263.
+To learn more or to schedule an initial confidential consultation, call our firm at (201) 880-9770 or reach out online.